Just hours after the first death in the 2001 anthrax attacks, Tom Slezak was told to gather his team, collect his gear and get on a plane.

 Slezak and other government researchers created the airborne pathogen early warning system known as Biowatch that is now deployed in about 30 cities across the country and has become a hidden fixture in the country's post-September 11, 2001, urban landscape.
 The program is designed to alert authorities of a release of deadly germs even before patients start showing up sick.
 This would allow affected areas to be evacuated, and potentially infected people could get drugs and vaccines.

 The system works via detectors mounted in secret locations near potential high-profile targets such as stadiums and subways.
 They suck city air through filters that technicians collect daily and test for the DNA of dangerous bacteria and viruses.

-If bad information led to a shutdown of an Olympic Games or a presidential inaugural, they said, that would destroy trust in the system, making the country more vulnerable to a real attack.
+If bad information should lead to a shutdown of an Olympic Games or a presidential inaugural, they said, that would destroy trust in the system and make the country more vulnerable to a real attack.

 "We have to be able to make millions of measurements and never have a single false positive measurement," said David Rakestraw, who manages Lawrence Livermore's weapons of mass destruction countermeasures program.

 Work on Biowatch began even before the Sept.
 11 attacks as a way to provide biosecurity for the 2002 Salt Lake City Winter Olympics.
 The system had undergone just one test run before Slezak was summoned to Washington in the midst of the anthrax crisis to set up the detectors for their first real-life use.